 Crohn's and Colitis: A Real Disease

-Looking back, I’m not sure how seriously I took the words ulcerative colitis, nor did I have any idea what kind of implications these words would have on my life.
+Looking back, when I was first was diagnosed, I did not take the words ulcerative colitis very seriously, nor did I have any idea what kind of implications these words would have on my life.
 I understood that I had a disease, and I was not in denial, but I always figured that I would be able to handle whatever came along.
-I assumed that no matter how sick I became, as long as I took medication, everything would be fine and I would remain moderately healthy.
+I assumed that no matter how sick I became, as long as I took medication, everything would be fine, and I would remain moderately healthy.

-Maybe I had deluded myself, because I had read somewhere that no one can die of ulcerative colitis.
-Technically speaking, people do not actually die of asthma, they die of asphyxiation.
-So, it may be true that you cannot actually die of ulcerative colitis, but you can die from malnutrition, toxic mega colon, and colon cancer, all very possible side effects of ulcerative colitis.
-With this knowledge, I wish I could tell my seventeen year old self, ulcerative colitis should be taken seriously.
+Maybe I had deluded myself because I had read somewhere that no one can die of ulcerative colitis.
+Technically speaking, people do not die of asthma; they die of asphyxiation.
+So, it may be true that you cannot die of ulcerative colitis.
+Still, you can die from malnutrition, toxic megacolon, and colon cancer.
+These are all very possible side effects of ulcerative colitis.
+With this knowledge, I wish I could tell my seventeen-year-old self that I should take the disease seriously.

 The Symptoms Book

-Books like this, and the Internet have been my faithful companions through all my trials with ulcerative colitis.
-They allowed me to see that I wasn't alone in my experiences.
-The symptoms were not caused by stress or diet.
-Despite all the help from these means, I think I learned much more about the disease outside of the confines of a book.
+Books like this and the Internet have been my faithful companions through all my trials with ulcerative colitis.
+They allowed me to see that I wasn't alone in my experiences, and stress did not cause the disease.
+Despite all the help, I learned much more about the condition outside of the confines of a book.

 Don't Just Accept What the Doctor Says

-Countless people have shared with me stories of how they were diagnosed incorrectly, then later discovered it was Crohn's or ulcerative colitis.
+Countless people have shared with me stories of how they were misdiagnosed, then later discovered it was Crohn's or ulcerative colitis.
 The most common misdiagnosis is irritable bowel syndrome.
-If your instincts tell you that it is more than irritable bowel syndrome request a colonoscopy.
-Although, it is possible for a colonoscopy to be incorrect.
+If your instincts tell you that it is more than irritable bowel syndrome, request a colonoscopy, although a colonoscopy can be incorrect.

-If you don't feel like your doctor is taking you seriously, switch doctors or seek a second opinion.
-This is your body, your life, trust your instincts.
-Too many people go undiagnosed for too long.
-Their symptoms get much more severe before it is discovered and they spend way too long recovering or trying to get it under control, rather than getting it under control from the start.
+If you don't feel like your doctor is taking you seriously, switch doctors, or seek a second opinion.
+You know your body; trust your instincts.
+Too many people go undiagnosed for too long, and their symptoms become very severe.
+They spend way too long recovering or trying to get it under control, rather than getting it under control from the start.